Kasoor: Plot

 The film starts with the murder of Priti, wife of Shekhar, a wealthy and well-known journalist.
 Inspector Lokhande investigates the case and accuses Shekhar of the murder, saying he has enough evidence to arrest and convict him.
 However, upon getting bail from the court, Shekhar asks his lawyer to fight his case for him; however, his lawyer tells him that he will not be able to fight his case because he is a corporate lawyer and only fights civil cases.
 He suggests Shekhar ask Simran Bhargav, who is a skilled criminal lawyer in his firm, to fight his case.

 Shekhar goes to Simran's house to convince her to take his case.
 Simran tells Shekhar that she'll defend him only if she is convinced that he is innocent.
 Simran is battling inner demons over a case in which she got a man convicted for a crime he had not committed.
 Her guilt increases when she learns that the innocent man had committed suicide in custody.

 While representing Shekhar, whom she considers innocent, Simran falls in love with him – a part of Shekhar's plan to win her trust.
 They end up spending the night together.
 Throughout the case, a mysterious man sends clues to Simran, which helps her prove Shekhar's innocence.
-It is revealed that Shekhar was having an affair with another woman, and his wife Priti was having an affair with Jimmy Pereira.
-When Simran learns this, she is heartbroken and decides to leave the case, but Amit tells her to keep fighting the case.
-After the court declares Shekhar innocent, Simran spends the night with Shekhar at his house.
-The next morning, while opening his closet, she finds a typewriter hidden between sheets.
+It is revealed that Shekhar's wife Priti was having an affair with Jimmy Pereira.
+After the court declares Shekhar innocent, Simran spends the night with Shekhar at his house & start Loving Him.

-The typewriter proved to be the one the mysterious man used to write clue letters to Simran with earlier.
-Simran realizes this because the typed letters all have a flyaway 't' on them.

-Simran realizes that Shekhar is the murderer and the mysterious man who wrote the letters to her.
-She then contacts Inspector Lokhande about the typewriter.
-He tells her to come to the police station with the typewriter.
-She continuously ignores Shekhar, who asks her for dinner.
-Shekhar realizes that Simran knows the truth.
-Shekhar quickly reaches her house and tries to kill her, but Simran kills him in self-defense and reconciles with Amit.